How to Create a Slack Bot From Scratch

 Let’s walk through the steps needed to create and integrate a Slack bot.

-For your ease, we’ll lead with an example—how to write a Slack bot that sends welcome text to new users.
-Do note that the process is more or less similar to other bot functions.
+To make it easy, we’ll describe the process with an example—how to write a Slack bot that sends welcome text to new users.
+Please note that the process is more or less similar to other bot functions.

 Each step requires some coding.
 But don’t worry—this guide will walk you through every detail to ensure you can create your chatbot without any hassle.